Nuclear effects in the deuteron and global QCD analyses: Results

-The quality of our fit for the newly added \bonus{} data on $F_2^n/F_2^d$~\cite{Tkachenko:2014byy}, the cross section measurements from JLab-E00-116 experiment~\cite{Malace:2009kw}, NMC data on $F_2^d/F_2^p$~\cite{Arneodo:1996kd}, and the HERMES data on $\sigma^d/\sigma^p$~\cite{Airapetian:2011nu} are illustrated in detail in Fig.~\ref{fig:bonus} to \ref{fig:hermes} in Appendix~\ref{sec:pulls}.
+The quality of our fit for the newly added \bonus{} data on $F_2^n/F_2^d$~\cite{Tkachenko:2014byy}, the cross-section measurements from JLab-E00-116 experiment~\cite{Malace:2009kw}, NMC data on $F_2^d/F_2^p$~\cite{Arneodo:1996kd}, and the HERMES data on $\sigma^d/\sigma^p$~\cite{Airapetian:2011nu} are illustrated in detail in Figs.~\ref{fig:bonus} to \ref{fig:hermes} in Appendix~\ref{sec:pulls}.
 In general, we observe a good agreement of the fit and the data with no regular and/or statistically significant trend in the pulls.